 Corporate social responsibility norms, emission targets, energy policy and innovation funding.
 The EU in many ways influences third countries by means of its legislative power.

 By helping shape the norms set by “Brussels’, you can effectively influence the EU’s priorities in alignment with your country’s interests.
-You learn how to do so in our one-day seminar on EU Third-Country Lobbying.
+You learn how to do so in our one-day seminar on EU Third-Country Engagement.

 The EU’s openness towards a wide range of stakeholders is key to its legislative’s legitimacy.
 Without input from all kinds of directions, Commission desk officers are not just less effective, but at risk of failing Impact Assessments left and right.